Published April 23, 2020

 symptomology may affect this determination

 Return to School:

 Return to school decisions will be evaluated case-by-case.
-Some self-quarantine situations will require the student or staff member to get tested prior to return.
+Some self-quarantine situations will require the student or staff member to get tested and/or provide a doctor’s note prior to return.

 * These procedures may be revised as more information becomes available.